convertigo/convertigo-doc/programming-guide/devops/index.md

 Mobile builds are __Cordova__ based.
 Each platforms have its configuration file that can be see through the __Project Explorer__ view: `DisplayObjects/platforms/<platform name>/config.xml`.

-All platforms are built except iOS based platforms on a non-MacOS build host.
+All platforms can be built except iOS based platforms on a non-MacOS build host.
 You can restrict which platform to build using the __-Pconvertigo.localBuild.platforms__ parameter or edit the value in the __build.gradle__:

 ```
 gradlew localBuild -Pconvertigo.localBuild.platforms=[Android]